 University Health Network is a health care and medical research organization in Toronto, Ontario, Canada.
 The scope of research and complexity of cases at UHN has made us a national and international source for discovery, education and patient care.

 Our 10 medical programs are spread across eight hospital sites – Princess Margaret, Toronto General, Toronto Rehab’s five sites, Toronto Western – as well as our education programs through the Michener Institute of Education at UHN.
 Learn more about the services, programs and amenities offered at each location.

 Find out how to get to and around our nine locations — floor plans, parking, public transit, accessibility services, and shuttle information.

 Being touched by illness affects us in different ways.
 Many people want to give back to the community and help others.
 At UHN, we welcome your contribution and offer different ways you can help so you can find one that suits you.

 The Newsroom is the source for media looking for information about UHN or trying to connect with one of our experts for an interview.
 It’s also the place to find UHN media policies and catch up on our news stories, videos, media releases, podcasts and more.

-Here you will find resources, tools and links for clinical preceptors/instructors who are considering or expecting a learner in the coming months following the pause in clinical placements.
+Here you will find resources, tools and links for clinical preceptors/instructors who are working with learners during pandemic times.
 The information is also useful to learners arriving at UHN for their placement.

 Things have changed for everyone!
 It’s important to have honest discussions about what this means in our day to day lives.
 Use the COVID Conversation Guide to help guide conversations around teaching and learning in our new COVID-influenced world.